Sleep Apnea Therapy in Ann Arbor

 The second type is called obstructive sleep apnea, or OSA.
-The majority of cases is obstructive sleep apnea and is caused by the relaxation of soft tissues in your mouth and throat, including your tongue.
+This is the more common type, and it is caused by the relaxation of the soft tissues in your mouth and throat, including your tongue.
 While relaxed, this tissue may fall back and block your airway.

 Who’s at Risk for Sleep Apnea?

 Anyone at any age can suffer from sleep apnea.
 In fact, even young children have been known to have OSA.
 Nevertheless, this medical condition happens more often among adults who are middle-aged and older.
 Sleep apnea also is more prevalent among men than women.
 Some other risks for sleep apnea include:

 - Being a smoker

 - Nasal congestion

 - Regular use of sedatives

 Sleep apnea’s most common symptoms include chronic daytime fatigue, frequent waking, and of course, snoring.
 In addition, many people also may experience a morning headache or sore throat, moodiness, irritability, depression, and difficulty concentrating.